HBFCrew/default_content_deploy/README.md

 # Drush commands

-Module provides many usefull shortcuts for export content and one very important command for deploy content.
+Module provides many useful shortcuts for export content and one very important command for deploy content.
 You can export only one entity, bunch of entities, entities by type or export whole site at once.

 If a wrong content entity type is entered, module displays a list of all content entity types available on the site as hint.

 ## drush default-content-deploy:export, drush dcde